-- When Johnny Cash wakes up on the tour bus, he walks past a passed out Luther Perkins (his guitarist) with a lit cigarette in his mouth and he casually put it out.
-Luther Perkins died months after the "At Folsom Prison" recording/performance when he fell asleep in his Tennessee home with a lit cigarette in his mouth, and died from injuries sustained in the resulting fire.
+- When Johnny Cash wakes up on the tour bus, he walks past a passed out Luther Perkins (his guitarist) with a lit cigarette in his mouth, and he casually puts it out.
+Perkins dies months after the "At Folsom Prison" recording/performance when he fell asleep in his Tennessee home with a lit cigarette in his mouth, succumbing to burn injuries sustained in the resulting fire.

-- Similarly, Elvis Presley offers Johnny amphetamines and cheese fries, two of the things that would lead to his own heavyset phase and early death.
+- Similarly, Elvis Presley offers Johnny amphetamines and cheese fries, two of the things that would help lead to "The King"'s own heavyset phase and early death.

 - Historical Villain Upgrade: In order to make Johnny's character seem more sympathetic, his first wife is shown disapproving of his early attempts to break into the music business, urging him to give it up and focus on getting a better job from her father.
 According to the real Johnny's autobiography, she was actually extremely supportive of his musical ambitions, and their marriage problems did not start until after his career took off.
 Also applies to Johnny's dad.
 The real Johnny mentioned that his dad was rather distant and a man of few words, not a raging dick like he is in this film.
 Although by the end of the movie, they have clearly reconciled.